 She was a student at Campbell County’s Rustburg High School when she decided to attend University of Lynchburg.
 After teaching music in another school division for about 16 years, she finally returned to her home county a decade ago.

 Now a music teacher at Leesville Road Elementary School, she has developed a reputation as a master teacher.
 She recently won the McGlothlin Award for Teaching Excellence, a regional prize that includes $25,000, including $10,000 earmarked for international travel that will enhance the teacher’s lessons.

 Alice sees her career as evidence that a person can do well while staying close to a place they love.
 “Bloom where you are planted,” she said.
 “It is fantastic to be able to give back to your community.”

-A new initiative by Lynchburg College provides a pathway for more people in Central Virginia to follow a similar path.
+A new initiative by University of Lynchburg provides a pathway for more people in Central Virginia to follow a similar path.
 The Grow Your Own Teachers program is a partnership with five nearby school divisions and Central Virginia Community College.

 School divisions will nominate some of their own students to participate in the program.
 The students will spend two years at CVCC, although they will come to LC for select education courses during those years.
 Then they will complete their degrees and teaching licensure requirements at LC.
 The program provides financial aid as well as an education plan that will help ensure students will graduate and complete all teaching licensure requirements within four years.

 Participating students will complete all their student teaching and practicum experiences in the school divisions they come from.
 After college, participating students will be encouraged to return to those divisions to teach.